-We assume that the observables, in the case of detection of a coalescing binary system, are: (a) the three SNRs $\rho^i_j$ for the $i^{th}$ segment of the signal, (b) the phase $\Phi^i_{o,j}$ for $j = (1,2,3)$ for each of the three ET detectors in $i^{th}$ segment of the signal, (c) the GW frequency at the start and end of each segment of the detected signal, (d) the redshifted chirp mass $\mathcal{M}_{z}$, and (e) the frequency at the end of the inspiral, corresponding to the innermost stable circular orbit, $f_{\rm max}$.
-We assume the measurement errors on the SNRs to be Gaussian such that the standard deviations for $\rho^i_j$ and $\Phi^i_{j}$ are $\sigma_{\rho}=1$, and $\sigma_{\Phi}=\pi/\rho$, respectively.
-This is a conservative assumption as compared to the errors on the SNRs of the GW detections mentioned in GWTC-2 and GWTC-3\citep{2021PhRvX..11b1053A,2021arXiv211103606T}.
+We assume that the observables, in the case of the detection of a coalescing binary system, are: (a) the three S/Ns $\rho^i_j$ for the $i^{th}$ segment of the signal, (b) the phase $\Phi^i_{o,j}$ for $j = (1,2,3)$ for each of the three ET detectors in the $i^{th}$ segment of the signal, (c) the GW frequency at the start and end of each segment of the detected signal, (d) the redshifted chirp mass $\mathcal{M}_{z}$, and (e) the frequency at the end of the inspiral, corresponding to the innermost stable circular orbit, $f_{\rm max}$.
+We assume the measurement errors on the S/Ns to be Gaussian, such that the standard deviations for $\rho^i_j$ and $\Phi^i_{j}$ are $\sigma_{\rho}=1$ and $\sigma_{\Phi}=\pi/\rho$, respectively.
+This is a conservative assumption as compared to the errors on the S/Ns of the GW detections mentioned in GWTC-2 and GWTC-3 \citep{2021PhRvX..11b1053A,2021arXiv211103606T}.

-One of the main building blocks of the algorithm in SB2 is that we use the ratios of SNR in each segment in order to constrain $\Theta^i_{\rm eff}$ (see Sec IV of SB2):
+One of the main building blocks of the algorithm in SB2 is that we use the ratios of S/N in each segment in order to constrain $\Theta^i_{\rm eff}$ (see Sec IV of SB2):